A decision-making and capability-building program to support high school students in developing the moral courage to better navigate complex issues.

 Sessions are conducted in small group formats by our expert facilitators who are specially trained in working with high school students and young people.

-To request more information or enquire about booking the Moral Courage program for your school, complete the form below, or call us on 1300 172 327.
+To request more information or enquire about booking this program for your school, please complete the form below, or call us on 1300 172 327.

 Tailored Services.Individuals.Mental Health.Multicultural